OUR RECOMMENDED PARROT DIET

 Many bird keepers make a bean mix for their birds for extra protein, but I feel that the birds receive enough protein from the seed mix biscuits and pellets.
 Bean preparations also spoil rapidly in warm weather and must be removed right after eating.
 Most parrots don't require a high percentage of protein.
 Too much protein can have adverse irreversible effects such as gout and then renal failure.
 Moderation is the key with beans.
 I do add well rinsed chick peas to my birds' diet once or twice a week.DRY UNCOOKED BEANS:

 - Do not feed them.
 Doing so can be very dangerous, as several varieties of beans are acutely toxic when uncooked.
 Varieties known to be toxic include soy, black, red, yellow wax, and kidney beans.
 Cooking destroys the hemaglutin toxin.
-I do give my birds well rinsed cooked chickpeas once or twice a week (up to 5 each).SMOKE:
+I do give my birds well rinsed cooked chickpeas once or twice a week (up to 5 each).BONES:

 Second hand smoke will have a detrimental effect upon the general health of your bird.COOKING VESSELS: